Board Metrics to Prove Managed Detection and Response ROI in 2026

 Based on executive alignment, board-level MDR reporting should consolidate into four outcome-driven metrics: Risk Reduction, Cost Efficiency, Operational Effectiveness, and Coverage.
 Each metric integrates multiple technical indicators into business-relevant outcomes.

-1. Enterprise Cyber Risk Reduction
+1. Enterprise Cyber Risk Reduction:

 “Are we reducing material business risk?”